Last version: 2.12, October 26th, 2015.

 - Install Exchange Server prerequisites (phase 2);

-- When done, the script will perform some cleaning up, like removing the state file and setting the startup of Transport Service back to Automatic (phase 5).
+- Finally, the script will clean things up, like removing the state file and setting the startup of Transport Service back to Automatic (phase 6).

 This script version requires a domain-joined Windows Server, an account to perform the installation (and optionally prepare Active Directory) and the location where the Exchange Server 2013 installation files are stored (e.g. an UNC path).